polyglotdev/dynatrace-masterclass-the-complete-guide-for-beginners/README.md

 Host availability is the percentage of time that a host is available.
 It is calculated as the time the host is available divided by the total time.

+- When its running its blue and when its offline its red.
+- Offline does not mean the host is down, it could be that the agent is not running or there could be a communication error.
+- It will also show the Maintenance window if one is set.

 ## Section 4: Cloud Automation